SCHOOL WIDE PROCEDURES

 - Excessive absences (more than 10 total absences) will be referred to the principal, who may contact you by letter to determine if further action is needed.
 This could include a Division of Family Services referral, etc.

-The school day begins at 9:05 a.m.
+The school day begins at 9:00 a.m.
+The tardy bell rings at 9:05am.
 Promptness is crucial to a smooth start of each school day.
 Under no circumstances, should children be dropped at school earlier than 15 minutes before school starts.

 Students are expected to proceed home immediately after school ends.
 The only exception would be for approved school activities (Chorus, Tutoring) or if prior arrangements have been made with a teacher.